What is the Real Estate Regulatory Authority?

 RERA act has made the registration of each project mandatory.
 Without registration, the builders cannot take any advance, make advertising for selling, or get into any agreement.

-Before the actual came into existence, anytime the advertisement published, and people were shown an empty plot and design on paper.
+Before the actual came into existence, anytime the advertisement was published, and people were shown an empty plot and design on paper.
 The builders give the promise to buyers that the project is going to be constructed on this plot, but later it was seen that no project is constructed over there after a few years.

 RERA rules clearly banned any kind of false promises.
 If the rooftop swimming pool is promised so it has to be delivered over there if they had a promise of 8ft/3 ft balcony so they cannot reduce it to 6ft/2 ft.
 Even if they had not mentioned in the agreement of these things it any others, but had mentioned in the advertisement then they are liable to that.

-Before the implementation of the RERA Act, even one builder transferred the project to another builder, the buyers often did not get information.
+Before the implementation of the RERA Act, even if one builder transferred the project to another builder, the buyers often did not get information.
 If the buyers face any issues, the previous owner refuses to respond to it, stating the reason that the previous owner does not have any more responsibility towards there project.
 This harassed more the home buyers.

-The Real Estate Regulatory Authority act made it mandatory for any projects which are being transferred to any other person, it requires getting notified to the allocates, investors, buyers, and the authority.
+The Real Estate Regulatory Authority Act made it mandatory for any projects which are being transferred to any other person, it requires getting notified to the allocates, investors, buyers, and the authority.
 The name and the ownership will be changed on the documents.
-Everything must be done under prescribed until the whole procedure completed.
+Everything must be done under prescribed until the whole procedure is completed.
 The previous owner shall not be released from the responsibility.

 The RERA act imposed certain rules regarding the delay in possession.
-If the possession is delayed due to an unreasonable period the buyers get certain options like, alternate shelter till the project is completed, money back policy along with the interest or alternate residence of the same standard that has been promised by the builders.
+If the possession is delayed due to an unreasonable period the buyers get certain options like, alternate shelter till the project is completed, money back policy along with the interest or an alternate residence of the same standard that has been promised by the builders.
 In the residence, if the extra cost is required then the builders will bear it.

 When the RERA act was implemented.
-It becomes compulsory to use the promise products and if any issues appear.
+It becomes compulsory to use the promised products and if any issues appear.
 Materials of similar quality are to be used.
 If unfortunately, the builder has used worse quality products so the builder itself is liable to pay compensation on that ground.
-If anyone has suffered a loss due to the usage of such material even, later on, the victim can claim the compensation from the builders.
+If anyone has suffered a loss due to the usage of such material even, later on, the victim can claim compensation from the builders.